Inside the Helmet of Extreme Sports: The Psychology of Auto Racing

-When most people think of sports, they think of traditional sports such as baseball, basketball, American football, soccer, etc. When people think of sport psychology, they often think of these same sports plus Olympic disciplines such as gymnastics, track, and swimming, etc. For me however, when I think of sports, I think of auto racing.
+When most people think of sports, they think of traditional sports such as baseball, basketball, American football, soccer, etc. When people think of sport psychology, they often think of these same sports plus Olympic disciplines such as gymnastics, track, and swimming.
+When I think of sports, I think of auto racing.
 I grew up with my dad at the drag strips in Iowa and then married a drag racer.
-For the last twenty-five years my husband has driven a rear engine dragster in NHRA classes and I have been the pit crew.
-As a professor of psychology at McKendree University and an AASP certified consultant, I have been able to identify unique aspects of the sport psychology in auto racing.
+For the last 25 years, my husband has driven a rear engine dragster in NHRA classes and I have been the pit crew.
+As a professor of psychology at McKendree University and an AASP Certified Mental Performance Consultant®, I have been able to identify unique aspects of sport psychology in auto racing.
 Many of these aspects are not completely unique to auto racing, and when I work with bowlers, equestrians, and gymnasts we are able to talk about some similarities.

 - In most sports, there is some degree of danger and risk of injury.
 In gymnasts, equestrians, and auto racers, the risk of injury is almost always present.
 Once again, this risk needs to clearly be identified and discussed.
 Most athletes are keenly aware of this potential for injury.
 Discussions about safety precautions, avoiding unnecessary risks, handling emergency situations, mentally preparing for injury, and simply acknowledging that the rewards of the sport outweigh the potentially negative outcomes are essential for racers.